Ratings. Rankings. Awards. Aggregation.

 Creator

 Capital Markets trader.
 Ex-banker.
-Payments & Fintech consultant.
+Lending, Payments & Fintech consultant.

 Passionate about solving problems, building products, organizing data, and producing lists.